braye/website/content/post/rtx-3090-the-third.md

 The card has *horrendous* coil whine, so it still sounds like a taser every time I run a heavy benchmark, but I can barely hear that noise once I have my headphones on.

 I hope this article helps someone out there in a similar situation.
 This *really* annoyed me, and fixing it was probably the most satisfying thing I've done in months.
+This area of PC building - thermal management - feels like it could use some love from the community; There aren't many good tools for managing things like fan profiles outside of the poorly-written Windows software that motherboard manufacturers ship or proprietary products like the Corsair Commander.
+Something to think about, I suppose.

  -snepi